lidofinance/hardhat-node/README.md

 ### Run

-To run the mainnet fork you have to set one of the following environment variables:
+### Available Environment Variables

+The following environment variables can be used to configure the hardhat node:

-- `INFURA_TOKEN` to use Infura as provider
+- `INFURA_TOKEN` - Token for Infura provider
-- `ALCHEMY_TOKEN` to use Alchemy as provider
+- `ALCHEMY_TOKEN` - Token for Alchemy provider
+- `ETH_RPC_URL` - Custom Ethereum RPC URL
+- `DONT_SET_CHAIN_ID` - Set to any value to prevent setting chainId (useful when forking)
-- `ETH_RPC_URL` to use a custom provider
+- `HARDFORK` - Specify the hardfork to use (defaults to "cancun")

+### Available Node Types

+The following node types are available as different Docker image tags:

+- `:latest` or `:<version>` - Mainnet fork node
+- `:<version>-scratch` - Fresh node without forking
+- `:<version>-hoodi` - Hoodi network fork node

+### Node Configuration

+The Hardhat node comes with the following default configuration:

+- 30 test accounts
+- Initial base fee per gas set to 0
+- Mocha timeout set to 5 minutes
+- Solidity version 0.8.25

 ### Examples